TiagoSilvaPereira/AwesomeQuotes/README.md

       var phrase = quotes.getQuote('computers','pt-br');

 ## Supported Collections and Languages

 At this moment, the library supports these collections:

-      Computers (en, pt, pt-br)
+- computers (a collection of programmers and computer scientists quotes)
+    - en
+    - pt
+    - pt-br

 ## Creating Collections